MOSEK/mosek.rust/doc/source/consts.rst

     The solution is both primal and dual feasible.
 ``const MSK_SOL_STA_PRIM_FEAS               : i32 = 2``
     The solution is primal feasible.
+``const MSK_SOL_STA_PRIM_ILLPOSED_CER       : i32 = 14``
+    The solution is a certificate that the primal problem is illposed.
 ``const MSK_SOL_STA_PRIM_INFEAS_CER         : i32 = 5``
-    The solution is a certificate
-                        of primal infeasibility.
+    The solution is a certificate of primal infeasibility.
 ``const MSK_SOL_STA_UNKNOWN                 : i32 = 0``
     Status of the solution is unknown.
 .. index:: soltype